Culture of South Korea: K-dramas

 Korean television and especially the short form dramatic mini-series colloquially called "dramas" by Koreans and K-dramas elsewhere have become extremely popular outside of Korea.
 Dramas were foremost among cultural exports trend in Asia and elsewhere.
 The trend has driven Korean stars to fame and has greatly boosted the image and prestige of Korean popular culture.
 One example that the Korean Wave of drama have come into existence is in 1997, when the national China Central Television Station (CCTV) aired a Korean television drama, What is Love All About?, turned out to be a big hit.
 Responding to popular demand, CCTV re-aired the program in 1998 and recorded the second-highest ratings ever in the history of Chinese television.
-In 1999, in Taiwan and China, another Korean television drama serial Stars in My Heart, became a big hit.
+In 1999, in China, another Korean television drama serial Stars in My Heart became a big hit.
 Since then, Korean television dramas have rapidly taken up airtime on television channels in countries such as Hong Kong, Taiwan, Singapore, Vietnam and Indonesia, which saw media liberalization beginning in the 1990s.

 Dramas showcase a wide range of stories, but the most prominent among the export dramas have been romance (All About Eve, Autumn Fairy Tale, Winter Sonata, My Fair Lady, Stairway to Heaven, Full House, My Name is Kim Sam Soon, Goong, My Girl, Boys Over Flowers, Shining Inheritance, You're Beautiful, Heartstrings, Secret Garden, Dream High) and historical fantasy dramas (Dae Jang Geum, Emperor of the Sea, Jumong, Sungkyunkwan Scandal).
 Korea has also aired their first blockbuster spy drama, IRIS.

 Korean animation

 While The Simpsons is the best known back-room product of South Korea, many other popular English-language animation series (Futurama, King of the Hill, Avatar: The Last Airbender, SpongeBob SquarePants, Family Guy) have had the basic animation, in-betweening, and coloring done in South Korea; there has also been some South Korean collaborations and minor contributions on anime from Japan.
 This work is professional, but not necessarily Korean in tone or manner.

 Recently, the animation Pororo the Little Penguin became one of the most popular cultural exports of South Korea, being exported to 120 countries worldwide.
-This little blue penguin has 1,500 spin-off products and a section in a theme park.
-Pororo is so powerful that Koreans call him Potongryong ("President Pororo").
-According to the Seoul Business Agency, Pororo will generate global sales of 38 billion won (approximately US$36 million) this year, and the brand is worth 389.3 billion won for Iconix (the firm that created it) and others.
+It has 1,500 spin-off products and a section in a theme park.
+Pororo has gained the nickname "Potongryong" ("President Pororo") amongst Korean fans.
+The brand has generated 389.3 billion won for its creators, Iconix, and according to the Seoul Business Agency, Pororo will generate global sales of 38 billion won (approximately US$36 million) this year) and others.

 KPop Demon Hunters is an American animated film set in Korea, released on June 20, 2025.
 It was directed and conceived by Maggie Kang and Chris Appelhans, and animated by Sony Pictures Imageworks.
 The film was later released on Netflix and achieved global box office success.
 Immediately after its release, it entered the Netflix Top 10 in more than 90 countries and ranked No. 1 in several of them.